globalgov/manydata/README.md

-`{manydata}` is a portal to ‘many’ packages containing many datacubes, each containing many related datasets on many issue-domains, actors and institutions of global governance.
-These ‘many’ packages are: - `{manyenviron}`: contains data on international environmental agreements - `{manytrade}`: contains data on international trade agreements - `{manyhealth}`: contains data on international health agreements - `{manystates}`: contains data on states throughout history
+`{manydata}` is a portal to ‘many’ packages containing many datacubes, each containing many related datasets on many issue-domains, actors and institutions of global governance. `{manytreaties}` contains data on international environmental, trade, and health agreements, and `{manystates}`: contains data on states throughout history.

 Datasets are related to one another within a datacube through a particular coding system which follows the same principles across the different packages.

-For instance, in the data packages on international agreements (including `{manyenviron}`, `{manytrade}`, and `{manyhealth}`), the `agreements` and `memberships` datacubes have standardised IDs (`manyID`), and date variables such as `Begin` and `End` that denote the beginning and end dates of treaties respectively.
+For instance, in `{manytreaties}`, the `agreements` and `parties` datacubes have standardised IDs (`manyID`), and date variables such as `Begin` and `End` that denote the beginning and end dates of treaties respectively.
 The beginning date is derived from the signature or entry into force date, whichever is the earliest available date for the treaty.
 Standardised IDs across datasets allow the same observations to be matched across datasets so that the values can be compared or expanded where relevant.
 These specific variable names allows the comparison of information across datasets that have different sources.
 It enables users to point out the recurrence, difference or absence of observations between the datasets and extract more robust data when researching on a particular governance domain.

-The memberships datacube contains additional date variables on each state member’s ratification, signature, entry into force, and end dates for each treaty.
+The parties datacube contains additional date variables on each state member’s ratification, signature, entry into force, and end dates for each treaty.
 Data in the memberships datacube is comparable across datasets through standardised state names and stateIDs, made possible with the `manypkgs::code_states()` function.
 More information on each state, including its `Begin` and `End` date, can be found in the